-Giving Back: ‘Monday Night Lights’ Brings Joy to Quarantined Elderly
+Giving Back: ‘Monday Night Lights’ brings joy to quarantined elderly

-Staff at the Saint Antoine Residence Community in North Smithfield are finding a new creative way to connect residents to their loved ones.
+Staff at the Saint Antoine Residence Community in North Smithfield have found a new creative way to connect residents to their loved ones.

 The challenge?

-“How do we incorporate these families while following these new guidelines that are changing sometimes everyday,” says April Paniccia.
+“How do we incorporate these families while following these new guidelines that are changing sometimes every day,” April Paniccia said.

 “We are keeping busy.
-We are all trying to stay upbeat and motivated to benefit the staff and the residents who are missing their families and that’s honestly where the Monday Night Lights’ came from,” she tells me.
+We are all trying to stay upbeat and motivated to benefit the staff and the residents who are missing their families and that’s honestly where the Monday Night Lights’ came from,” she said.

 The idea is to have families who can no longer visit in person decorate their cars with lights and messages of support then parade around the property bringing smiles and cheer.

-April goes on to say, what started as a small gesture of hope on the outside is having a big impact on the residents spirits on the inside.
+April said what started as a small gesture of hope on the outside is having a big impact on the residents spirits on the inside.

 We want to share your stories of kindness and compassion during this difficult time.